Thursday, June 30, 2016

 He now rests forever in Sperry Rest Haven Cemetery, Sperry, Oklahoma.

-PFC Stanley W. Keister
+PFC Stanley William Keister

 In February 1943, Stanley was working as an apprentice machinist when he was drafted.
 Sent to Europe after his initial training, he was transferred from the replacement depot to M Company 116th Infantry on 19 Jun 1944.
 PFC Keister was wounded on 21 Jun 1944 and evacuated but died of his wound(s) the next day, 22 Jun 1944.